FranzEricSchneider/flow_videos/README.md

     * `tar -xzvf ArenaSDK...tar.gz; rm ArenaSDK...tar.gz`
         * Instructions are found in `Arena/README`
         * You can confirm with `g++ -v` that the version >5, and `make -v` should be installed
-* Download the Area Python Package: https://thinklucid.com/downloads-hub/
+* Download and unpack the Area Python Package: https://thinklucid.com/downloads-hub/
     * `cp ~/Downloads/arena_api-2.7.1-py3-none-any.zip /path/to/flow_videos/Arena/python/`
     * `unzip arena_api...zip; rm arena_api...zip`

+TODO: Create a data collection directory and Dockerfile